Canadian Schools are Failing Sexual Assault Victims: What You Can Do

 These paths are:

 .
-Reporting to authorities.
+Reporting to Police.

 .
-Seeking emotional support.
+Seeking Emotional Support.

 .
-Talking to media.
+Talking to Media.

 Seeking Medical Care.

-Larger populated areas throughout Canada have sexual assault response teams or care centres.
+Areas with higher populations have sexual assault response teams or care centres.
 These house staff who are specially trained in sexual assault and trauma, and who are equipped to support you through this.
 Unfortunately, services are notoriously difficult to access in rural areas.